Journey Activity Report

 • LOGIN NAME: The value entered in the Login name attribute for the user.

-• USER ID: The value entered in the User ID attribute.
-It is used to identify a user inside Percipio.
+• USER ID: The value entered in the User ID field.
+It is used to identify a user inside the platform.

 • FIRST NAME: The value entered in the First name user attribute.
 Usually the user's first name.